Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 - **Consistent indexing**: The node indices in the edges DataFrame must correspond to the row indices in the nodes DataFrame
 - **Unique attributes**: The attributes list should contain all unique phenotypes or cluster labels you want to analyze

-This mixing matrix approach provides a robust foundation for calculating various assortativity metrics and understanding spatial organization patterns in your single-cell data.